DecisionVis/deltamoea/blog/marginalia.md

 in its outputs.
 But there's also a higher level of uncertainty here, which is that we're not sure we've chosen the right objectives in the first place.

+# Hardware Advances

+Archiving all, or at least a very large number of, evaluated individuals is possible only because modern microcomputers have more main memory by three to four orders of magnitude than did those available during the early development of MOEAs in the 1990s.
+A basic assumption held over from that time is that it is necessary to discard the results of old evaluations to make room for new.
+This assumption no longer holds.

+# Philosophical Advantages of Gridding the Decision Space

+Gridding the decision space has a pronounced advantage over gridding the objective space (as in ε-dominance): the grid spacing is not tied up with value judgements about the objectives.
+Instead, it can be chosen to reflect the degree of control available over a physical system.
+Many electrical and mechanical components, for example, have their attributies specified to within a given tolerance.
+Adjusting the values specifying such a component by less than the tolerance does not produce a practical difference in the design.